pqabelian/abelian-community-website/docs/guide/mining/nakamoto-cpu-miner.md

 If you encounter problems not covered in this document, you can:

-- Visit the  Abelian Nakamoto Pool official website: https://abel-nakamoto.xyz
+- Visit the  Abelian Nakamoto Pool official website: <https://abel-nakamoto.xyz>
-- Check detailed log files for error information
+- Check detailed log files for error information;
-- Contact the technical support team
+- Join the [Discord](https://discord.com/invite/5rrDxP29hx) community and Contact the technical support team.

 ---